 Everybody knew it.

-You know, it's what's interesting is McCarthy's uh piece, he says, you know, to him, the FBI, after reading the indictment, knows there's no espionage between Trump and the hostile regime of Putin and Russia.
+You know, what's interesting is McCarthy's piece, he says, you know, to him, the FBI, after reading the indictment, knows there's no espionage between Trump and the hostile regime of Putin and Russia.

-Um, you know, the fact that he indicted all of Putin's agents, well, we know that's going nowhere.
+You know, the fact that he indicted all of Putin's agents, well, we know that's going nowhere.

-That's not gonna happen.
+That's not going to happen.

 And this whole time, they've known that there's no collusion.

-The special prosecutor in that case was a guy by the name of Patrick Fitzgerald.
+It's just like in the case, if you remember, Scooter Libby, the special prosecutor in that case was a guy by the name of Patrick Fitzgerald.

-I remember reading a profile on the guy, and it's like once he gets in a case, he never takes a second off.
+I remember reading a profile on the guy, and it's like, once he gets in a case, he never takes a second off.

 He works till the end of the case.